MarcoCasanova00/bashytube/README.md

-BashyTuber 1.0 - Made by Marco Casanova (aka Steve Lithium)
+BashyTuber 1.0 - Made by Marco Casanova

 This makes a video with the specified mp3 and a random image from a folder.